 From the parking lot, take the trail at the south side (to the left of the Burkhart Horse Trail sign).
 Follow this trail a short distance to a fork.
 Take the left fork over to a nice lookout of the southern valley.
 From here, follow the trail down on the right, into the valley.
 The trail will switch back to the left and continue east to the bottom of the valley, with several small turns and switchbacks.
 Once you encounter the creek, head right.
 Continue upstream, making a few crossings along the way, until you reach the base of a large sandstone slab.
 This is Very Direct (VD) wall.
 Allow about 10 minutes hiking from the parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Area:

 No Philosophy 5.10c 6b 20 VII 20 E2 5b California

 P1.
 Slabby and a tad gravelly and there's a 5.10c traverse left about halfway with a nasty runout.P2.
 Head up then traverse to get above the overhanging wall to the right.
 The second pitch is about 5.8 and is totally classic involving exposed steep face climbing on those ubiquitous knobs.
 This pitch more than makes up for the nervy and less than perfect first pitch....[more]
 Browse More Classics in California